zrax/string_theory/README.md

 Introduction
 ------------

-String Theory is a flexible C++11 library for string manipulation and storage.
-It stores data internally as UTF-8, for ease of use with exiting C/C++ APIs.
+String Theory is a flexible modern C++ library for string manipulation and storage.
+It stores data internally as UTF-8, for ease of use with existing C/C++ APIs.
 It can also handle conversion to and from UTF-16, UTF-32, and Latin-1, and has a variety of methods to simplify text manipulation.

-In addition String Theory includes a powerful and fast type-safe string formatter (`ST::format`), which can be extended with custom type formatters by end-user code.
+In addition, String Theory includes a powerful and fast type-safe string formatter (`ST::format`), which can be extended with custom type formatters by end-user code.